Moon landing 50 years ago: Why many Kiwis still think it didn't happen

 Any such plot would have been revealed within four years, given that large groups of people sharing in a conspiracy would very quickly give themselves away.

-In the case of the Moon landing, around 411,000 people would have had to be in on the act – incidentally, a similar number to the so-called climate hoax.
+In the case of the moon landing, about 411,000 people would have had to be in on the act – incidentally, a similar number to the so-called climate hoax.

 Sadly, Wilson suspected that none of that would matter to die-hards.